yogivaleja/Sudoku-Solver-Backtracking/README.md

 # Sudoku-Solver:

 This is a sudoku solver using the backtracking algorithm.
 It includes a graphical GUI as well as a text based version.
+This Game is created in Python3 and Pygame

 To Run GUI Version:
 Run gui.py to play sudoku.